iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 {% endtab %}
 {% endtabs %}

-The application use the developer secret to make a call to a secret endpoint of [countapi.xyz](https://countapi.xyz/) and writes the result in a file:
+The application uses the developer secret to make a call to a secret endpoint of [countapi.xyz](https://countapi.xyz/) and writes the result in a file:

 **Copy the following content** in `src/` .